 The green tape is to help keep the edges clean for later on.
 Of course like a dummy, instead of pulling the tape soon after the glass/epoxy is beginning to jell, I left them until the next morning.
 The result being that in a number of places the tape was glued in place.
 What a PIB!.

-If you enlarge the picture above you’ll see that scraping does not leave the panel perfectly flat.
+If you enlarge the picture to the left you’ll see that scraping does not leave the panel perfectly flat.
 I’ll have to make up for that by using an epoxy mix thickened by micro-balloons (think Bondo and car bodies in a collision repair shop) spread such that the low spots are filled.
 To get the extremely smooth surface that I want, I’ll wind up repeating the filling and sanding a number of times.
 In the case of the panel above, it is a side panel so the side that is glassed here will be installed on the inside and the outside is left raw until we hang it.

 I’ll stop here and explain those edges that I kept epoxy off of when applying the glass to the side panels.
 The best epoxy joint is one between two pieces of raw wood.
 The bare spot on the bottom of the panel will go against the raw edge of the shelves.
 On top the raw edge will be kept together with some glass tape on the inside once the hull is right side up.
 We’ll keep it in place using temporary screws.